We Built the Saturn V (2017)

 Today, NASA as an institution has learned nothing from it.
 Their heat shield for Orion is defective and they tried to cover it up instead of admitting the problem.
 They're still proceeding under the assumption that they can simply ignore the hear shield not performing as designed if they use a different reentry profile, which they intend to do without first testing this theory.

-> We seem to be ready to sacrifice people to space at a relatively high cadence.
+>We seem to be ready to sacrifice people to space at a relatively high cadence.

-• kqr 5 hours ago
+• kqr 7 months ago

 Compared to virtually every other profession, where we don't have death rates of even close to that of astronauts.